ura-design-system/isomerpages-boa/resources/news/_posts/2019-03-20-Contemporaneous-Architecture.md

 The book is available in two editions – the regular edition and a special limited edition of 200 copies, each individually hand-crafted by Theseus Chan.

-Contemporaneous Architecture is sold at BOOKSTOP – a self-service station to select, buy and bring home a URA publication located at The URA Centre first storey atrium from 20 March 2019 onwards, and at major bookstores from April 2019 onwards.
+*Contemporaneous Architecture* is sold at BOOKSTOP – a self-service station to select, buy and bring home a URA publication located at The URA Centre first storey atrium from 20 March 2019, and at major bookstores from April 2019.

 For more information, email Aude@ura.gov.sg.